 For aviation, Global Eagle will test its newly developed mechanically steered Ka-band antenna over Telesat’s recently-launched Phase 1 LEO satellite.
 This news struck your author as intriguing, given that some electronically steerable antenna makers see mechanically steered antennas as less than ideal for LEO communications.

-Global Eagle CEO Josh Marks acknowledged that the challenge with any LEO network is the inter-satellite links with the ground segment, and that aviation antennas will evolve over the next five years.
+In an interview with Runway Girl Network, Global Eagle CEO Josh Marks acknowledged that the challenge with any LEO network is the inter-satellite links with the ground segment, and that aviation antennas will evolve over the next five years.
 When Global Eagle goes into production with hardware for the Telesat LEO, “we’ll probably be using the next generation antenna”, he said.

 In the meantime, however, Global Eagle will roll out its Qest-made Ka-band antenna – which is compatible with Global Eagle’s current installation architecture and supplemental type certificates – and will treat the Telesat LEO as an upgrade path for Ka-band connectivity customers coming online “in the next year or two”, said Marks.